gradle/gradle/design-docs/publication-model.md

 1. Deprecate and later remove MavenDeployer and MavenInstaller and associated classes.
 2. Deprecate and later remove the `Upload` task.
 This means the only mechanism for publishing an Ivy module is via the `ivy-publish` plugin.
 3. Deprecate and later remove the `maven` plugin.
 This means the only mechanism for publishing a Maven module is via the `maven-publish` plugin.
-4. Change the `sign` plugin to sign publications.
-Deprecate and later remove support for signing a configuration.
+4. Deprecate and later remove support for signing a configuration and Maven deployer.
 5. Deprecate and later remove `Configuration.artifacts` and related types.
 6. Change `DependendencyHandler` to become a container of `ResolvableDependencies` instances.
 Use `dependencies.compile` instead of
    `configurations.compile`